An Information-theoretic Collective Variable for Configurational Entropy: Introduction

-Here, we demonstrate that CID provides a robust, general-purpose entropy CV across diverse molecular systems and phase transitions.
-To establish CID as a practical entropy CV, we validate its performance across four criteria: (1) Does it capture entropy changes during phase transitions without system-specific tuning?
+Here, we demonstrate that CID provides a robust, general-purpose structural descriptor that tracks configurational entropy changes across diverse molecular systems and phase transitions.
+To establish CID as a practical CV, we validate its performance across four criteria: (1) Does it capture changes in order during phase transitions without system-specific tuning?
 (2) Can it distinguish thermodynamically distinct states?
 (3) Does it maintain robustness across different system types and compositions?
-(4) Is it computable efficiently enough for practical applications?
+(4) Is it efficiently computable for practical applications?
 We address these questions through a series of test systems with increasing complexity, starting with Lennard-Jones models of single-component melting and binary phase separation before moving to temperature-driven polymer condensation and dispersion and the assembly of amorphous carbon networks at varying densities.
-In each case, CID captures entropic signatures without requiring system-specific order parameters, establishing a framework for generalized information-driven entropy quantification in molecular simulations.
+In each case, CID captures signatures of ordering and disordering without requiring system-specific order parameters, establishing a framework for information-driven characterization of order in molecular simulations.